nathanieltornow/rand_bench/README.md

 # create a runner of a noisy simulator
 runner = SimulatedBackendRunner(backend)

-# run the quantum volume algorithm, which return the quantum volume of the device
+# run the quantum volume algorithm, which returns the quantum volume of the device
 quantum_volume = find_quantum_volume(runner)
 print(quantum_volume)
 ```